 Learn more about SSRIs vs SNRIs (serotonin and norepinephrine reuptake inhibitors) for depression and anxiety.

-Providers can and do prescribe Zoloft for off-label uses or conditions it’s not specifically FDA-approved to treat.
+Providers can and do prescribe Zoloft for off-label uses for conditions it’s not specifically FDA-approved to treat.
 Conditions it’s used for include general depression, other anxiety disorders, binge eating disorder, bulimia, body dysmorphic disorder, and premature ejaculation.

 On Klarity Health, you can find a board-certified, licensed healthcare provider who specializes in treating mental health conditions, including depression, anxiety, OCD, PTSD, and more.
 They can tailor a treatment plan for you and prescribe medication, like Zoloft, if it’s right for you.